Robie is a big fan of healthy life styles with a positive attitude. She also loves gardening, a passion passed on by her grandparents.

 Others, even if they do set seeds, are difficult to germinate or take a long time to become established, and in some cases, they are not flavorful when grown from seed.

 Herbs that are better propagated by division or cuttings include:

 Pots for Seed Planting

-Traditionally, seeds are started in flats or pots, make sure they have draining holes.
+Traditionally, seeds are started in flats or pots.
+Make sure that your flats/pots have draining holes.

-You can use purchased flats and peat pots, but also a variety of other containers such as aluminum foil pans, cut-down milk cartons, and many other discarded kitchen containers with punched drainage holes in the bottom.
+You can use purchased flats and peat pots, but a variety of other containers are suitable, such as aluminum foil pans, cut-down milk cartons, and other discarded kitchen containers.
+Just be sure to punch drainage holes in your containers' bottoms.